3.29. Unsafe

 let px = unsafe(addr(x))

-Unsafe is followed by a block which can include those operations.
-Nested unsafe sections are allowed.
-Unsafe is not inherited in lambda, generator, or local functions; it is, however, inherited in local blocks.
+The unsafe keyword is followed by a block that can include such operations.
+Nested unsafe sections are allowed. unsafe is not inherited in lambdas, generators, or local functions, but it is inherited in local blocks.

 The address of expression is unsafe: